Agave pelona Gentry

 Mescal Pelon, Mexican Agave

-Agave pelona is a superb, solitary succulent plant, similar to Agave ocahui.
+Agave pelona is a superb, solitary, succulent plant, similar to Agave ocahui.
 It forms a beautifully rounded rosette up to 32 inches (80 cm) in diameter, consisting of numerous, hard, glossy green leaves, often with a reddish tinge.
 It is similar in size and coloration to Agave ocahui.
 The leaves have pale, thornless margins and an up to 3 inches (7.5 cm) long apical spine.
 Once in its lifetime, in early spring through summer, it produces an up to 10 feet (3 m) tall flower spike carries striking, deep red, bell-shaped flowers.

 How to Grow and Care